 38th Parallel Border Between North and South Korea

 Just click play!
 Listen to our podcast all about traveling to North Korea on our Korea DMZ Tour!

 How Close Is North Korea at the DMZ?

 The DMZ is one of the most intriguing, compelling and essential things you have to do when you come to Seoul.
 To learn about the history between a nation divided by outside forces, ripped apart at the very literal center of the universe, as far as Koreans are concerned, and meddling governments that couldn’t stop reaching their hands into the cookie jar.

 Currently, as Americans, we are prohibited from entering North Korea.
 That, doubled with the fact that we are living in South Korea solidifies that we can’t cross into North Korea as is.
-Therefore, our worldschooling journey today took us to the border of North Korea on a Half Day Korea DMZ bus tour where we traveled with our kids.
+Therefore, our worldschooling journey today took us to 100m of the border of North Korea on a Half Day Korea DMZ bus tour where we traveled with our four kids.

 Departing from Seoul, we traveled by bus about 45 minutes to the border.
 Our first stop was Imjingak Park and then we entered the DMZ to visit Dora Observatory, the 3rd Infiltration Tunnel and Dorasan Station.

 DMZ stands for DeMilitarized Zone.
 This zone follows along the 38th parallel from East to West for 193km/120mi, or the entire width of the Korean peninsula.
 From North to South the zone extends 4km/2.5mi.
 Within this zone, there is no military from either the South Korean or the North Korean side.
 There are no people, no villages, no stores.

 This is no man’s land.
 There is practically nothing in this zone except the Earth and wildlife.
 In fact, it is so undisturbed that many endangered species have thrived in this space unencumbered and undisturbed by civilization.